athomasq/athomasq.github.io/index.md

 layout: default
 title: Home · Abraham Thomas
 ---
-# Greetings, World!
+# Hello, World!

-Hello, I'm Abraham.

-I live in Toronto and work at Quandl, now a part of Nasdaq.
+Use the menu on the right to navigate.
+[About](/about) is a good place to start.